How To Set Up Custom Domain Name On Blogger

 Step 15: Now you need to redirect non-www version of your domain to www version.
-Click on Edit and check the option that says “Redirect domainname.com to www.domainname.com” and click on save.
+Click on Edit and check the option that says “Redirect domainname.com to www.domainname.com” and clicks on save.

 If you have any query and feedback please leave a comment.
 If you find this article helpful feel free to share it on Facebook and Google+.
-Also, subscribe for future updates and check us out on Facebook and Twitter.
+Also, subscribe for future updates.